Massive quantum systems as interfaces of quantum mechanics and gravity: Theoretical frameworks for modeling massive quantum systems in the laboratory

 \subsubsection{Standard quantum limit}

-To perform tests of fundamental physics, see Sec.~\ref{sec:State-of-the-art}, it is often crucial to be able to accurately measure the oscillator position.
-However, Heisenberg's uncertainty principle states that it is not possible to simultaneously know the position and momentum of a single quantum system to high accuracy.
-A measurement of the mass's position introduces back action on its momentum.
-In this context, one often speaks of a standard quantum limit (SQL) that limits the accuracy of position measurements as the system evolves in time.
+To perform tests of fundamental physics, see Sec.~\ref{sec:State-of-the-art}, it is often crucial to measure the oscillator position accurately.
+However, Heisenberg's uncertainty principle states that it is impossible to simultaneously know the position and momentum of a single quantum system with high accuracy.
+A measurement of the mass's position necessarily introduces back action on its momentum.
+In this context, we often speak of a standard quantum limit (SQL) that limits the accuracy of position measurements as the system evolves in time.

-The SQL is straight-forward to derive for a free mass.
-Consider an effective free mass $m_{\rm{eff}}$ with frequency $\omega_m$ that is harmonically trapped.
-Its position quadrature $\hat X_m(t)$ evolves in time as